bairblog/bairblog.github.io/_posts/2026-04-20-adaptive-parallel-reasoning.md

 ### Why adaptive parallel reasoning?

-**Compared to ToT, APR doesn’t need domain-specific heuristics for decomposition.** During RL, the model learns *general* decomposition strategy from trial and error.
+**Compared to Tree-of-Thoughts, APR doesn’t need domain-specific heuristics for decomposition.** During RL, the model learns *general* decomposition strategy from trial and error.
 In fact, models discover useful parallelization patterns, such as running the next step along with the self-verification of a previous step, or hedging a primary approach with a backup one, in an emergent manner that would be difficult to hand-design ([Yao et al., 2023](https://doi.org/10.48550/arXiv.2305.10601); [Wu et al., 2025](https://doi.org/10.48550/arXiv.2512.07461); [Zheng et al., 2025](https://doi.org/10.48550/arXiv.2509.07980)).

 **Compared to BoN, APR avoids redundant computation.** APR models have control over what each parallel thread will do before branching out.
 Therefore, APR can learn to produce a set of unique, non-overlapping subtasks before assigning them to independent threads ([Wang et al., 2023](https://doi.org/10.48550/arXiv.2203.11171); [Stiennon et al., 2022](https://doi.org/10.48550/arXiv.2009.01325); [Pan et al., 2025](https://doi.org/10.48550/arXiv.2504.15466); [Yang et al., 2025](https://doi.org/10.48550/arXiv.2506.09991)).